CompuTec/computec-docs/docs/webup/index.md

 ### CompuTec WebUp App (Plugin)

 - Installed through the CompuTec AppEngine Plugin (App) Store.
-- Responsible for executing customization and automation logic and for storing all WebUp configuration settings.
+- Responsible for executing customization and automation logic and for storing all CompuTec WebUp configuration settings.
 - Runs on CompuTec AppEngine 3.0 and acts as the backend foundation for the CompuTec WebUp solution.

 ### CompuTec WebUp Manager